kelvinZoe/kelvinZoe/README.md

 - 👋 Hi, I’m @kelvinZoe
 - 👀 I’m a full stack developer
-- 🌱 I’m currently angular and figma
+- 🌱 I’m currently React
 - 💞️ I’m looking to collaborate on any comprehension algorithms
-- 📫 How to reach me at zoeinventions@gmail.com
+- 📫 You can reach me at zoeinventions@gmail.com

 <!---
 kelvinZoe/kelvinZoe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.